isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 In principle Kea seeks to be a reference implementation aiming to implement 100% of the RFC standards.
 However, in some cases there are practical aspects that make Kea not adhere completely to the text of the RFC documents.

-- `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__ on page 30 says that if the incoming REQUEST packet has no `requested IP address` option and `ciaddr` is not set, the server is supposed to respond with NAK.
-However, there are broken clients out there that will always send a REQUEST without those.
-As such, Kea accepts such REQUESTs, will assign an address and will respond with an ACK.
+- `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__ on page 30 says that if the incoming DHCPREQUEST packet has no `requested IP address` option and `ciaddr` is not set, the server is supposed to respond with NAK.
+However, there are broken clients out there that will always send a DHCPREQUEST without those.
+As such, Kea accepts such DHCPREQUESTs, will assign an address and will respond with an ACK.

-- `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__ table 5 says that a DECLINE message must have the server-id set and should be dropped if that option is missing.
+- `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__ table 5 says that messages
+  of type DHCPDECLINE or DHCPRELEASE must have the server identifier set and should be dropped if that option is missing.
 However, ISC DHCP does not enforce this, presumably as a compatibility effort for broken clients.
 The Kea team decided to follow suit.